Rhodiumclaw/blast-radius/README.md

-    python fetch.py       # downloads real dependency data, caches to SQLite (slow, once) python build.py       # builds the graph, precomputes criticality python enrich.py      # optional: adds OSV advisories and maintainer counts streamlit run app.py  # opens the interface in your browser
+    python fetch.py       # downloads real dependency data, caches to SQLite (slow, once) python build.py       # builds the graph, precomputes criticality python enrich.py      # optional: adds OSV advisories and maintainer counts python -m streamlit run app.py  # opens the interface in your browser

 `fetch.py` and `enrich.py` are the only steps that need the internet.
 Everything afterwards reads the local cache, and the graph renderer is **inlined into the page**